jhur628/05-Homework-WorkDayPlanner/README.md

 ## Other Comments

 Unfortunately, I was unable to participate in study groups for this assignment.
 It was a challenging assignment, but I was able to complete it.
 There were many things that were not covered in our classes; however, I was able to figure out the assignment with the resources given by our instructor and TAs.
+I also had to Google a lot of solutions to make my code work.
+Thank you Google/internet!

 Moving forward, I would like to participate in as many study groups as possible.
 It was a personally busy week for me.
 I'm sure things would have been slightly less challenging with the help of my peers.